 Interviewing with Investment Banks: Then and Now

 Not every Bank has the same selection criteria.
-I have done interviews with American Banks like Morgan Stanley, J P Morgan and Bank Of America as well as European banks like Unicredit, Intesa Sanpaolo and BNP Paribas.
-I did Phone Interviews, Assessment Centers and a lot of other rounds in the entire rigorous ordeal.
+I have done interviews with American Banks like Morgan Stanley, J P Morgan, and Bank Of America as well as European banks like Unicredit, Intesa Sanpaolo, and BNP Paribas.
+I did Phone Interviews, Assessment Centers, and a lot of other rounds in the entire rigorous ordeal.

 Unfortunately, I believe I lacked enough experience and confidence when I did those interviews.
 I did not speak much Italian during that time and was still familiarizing myself with European culture.
-By speaking only English and other non European languages, you already have a small disadvantage.
+By speaking only English and other non-European languages, you already have a small disadvantage.
 Complemented by your lack of work permit there are a few obstacles to be faced.

-I did a wonderful Research Internship with the Chief Economist of the Dubai International Financial Center, worked as an analyst in the Investments & Retirement Division at Mercer Consulting, Milan and finally worked as a Consultant / Territory Sales Executive with Western Union Italy.
+I did a wonderful Research Internship with the Chief Economist of the Dubai International Financial Center, worked as an analyst in the Investments & Retirement Division at Mercer Consulting, Milan, and finally worked as a Consultant / Territory Sales Executive with Western Union Italy.

 On my last day of work at Western Union, I was interviewing a final round Interview with a major Investment Bank.
 A lot had changed in the Investment bank interview then and now.
-Firstly, the location away from London.
+Firstly, the location is away from London.
 Secondly, the salaries offered to young analysts became less attractive.
 Thirdly, the increasing demand for technology professionals for many Investment Banking positions.